Last Updated on February 11, 2024 by Louise Carter

-Unwashed bed sheets will start to smell and cause skin conditions, like acne, rashes, eczema, and infected open wounds.
-That’s because unwashed bed sheets will contain dirt, body oils, sweat, dead skin cells, skin care products, and dust mites.
+Unwashed bed sheets smell and cause skin conditions like acne, rashes, eczema, and infected wounds.
+Dirty bed sheets contain dirt, body oils, sweat, dead skin cells, skin care products, and dust mites.

-The implications of not washing your bed sheets for 1 year will affect you, even if you have good personal hygiene.
-You should wash your sheets every 7-10 days, or more often if you have an active lifestyle/job.
+The implications of not washing bed sheets for 1 year will affect you, even if you have good hygiene.
+You should wash your sheets every 7-10 days or more often if you have an active lifestyle/job.

-Unclean bed sheets can lead to skin conditions, infections, poor hygiene, and even infestations.
-Also, when you don’t wash your bedsheets, many substances build up in their fibers.
+Unclean bed sheets can lead to skin conditions, infections, poor hygiene, and infestations.
+Also, many substances build up in the fibers when you don’t wash bed sheets, including the following:

-We shed thousands of skin cells every day, not to mention the oils, sweat, and dirt our bodies can bring to bed.
-So, it’s easy to see how unwashed sheets can become unhygienic quickly.
+We shed thousands of skin cells daily, not to mention the oils, sweat, and dirt our bodies can bring to bed.
+It’s easy to understand how quickly unwashed sheets can become unhygienic.

 Will Unwashed Bed Sheets Hurt My Skin?

-When you sleep in a dirty bed night after night, you run the risk of developing skin issues, including acne.
+If you sleep in a dirty bed night after night, you risk developing skin issues like acne.

-No matter how well you clean your skin and hair, you’ll not stay clean if you’re getting into a dirty bed.
-Over time, this will impact your physical health, and it can even escalate to rashes and eczema.
+No matter how well you clean your skin and hair, you won’t stay clean if you get into a dirty bed.
+Over time, this will impact your health and can escalate to rashes and eczema.

-Even small cuts and gashes can become infected.
+Even minor cuts and gashes can become infected.
 According to PLOS Medicine, sanitation is of fundamental importance for maintaining good health.

 How Long Can You Go Without Washing Bed Sheets?

-According to The Neurodiagnostic Journal, getting good quality sleep is fundamental to maintaining good health.
-But what if you don’t wash your bed sheets for years?
+According to The Neurodiagnostic Journal, quality sleep is fundamental to maintaining good health.
+What if you don’t wash your bed sheets for years?

 Here are some rules to follow:

-- You should go no more than 7-10 days without washing your bed sheets.
+- Never go no more than 7-10 days without washing your bed sheets.

-- If you don’t sleep in your own bed each night, you might be able to wash once every 2 weeks without them being overly soiled.
+- If you don’t sleep in your bed each night, you might be able to wash your sheets once every two weeks without them becoming overly dirty.

-- If you have pets, you should wait no longer than 1 week, but washing your sheets every 4 days would be better, especially if they go outside often.
+- If you have pets, wait no longer than 1 week.
+Washing your sheets every 4 days would be better, especially if they go outside often.

 - Clean your duvet covers a minimum of once every 2-4 weeks.

-- To ensure optimal cleanliness (or you have sensitive skin), you should be cleaning your comforters and blankets once every 2-3 months.
+- To ensure optimal cleanliness, clean your comforters and blankets once every 2-3 months.

-- While many mattresses and pillows aren’t washable, steam cleaning them once every 4-6 months is a good way to maintain hygiene and get rid of dust mites.
+- While many mattresses and pillows aren’t washable, steam cleaning them once every 4-6 months is an excellent way to maintain hygiene and eliminate dust mites.